Wittline/Multiprocessing/README.md

-# Multiprocessing - Geometric descomposition
+# Multiprocessing - Geometric decomposition
 Improving the Performance in the Statistical Redistribution of Message Symbols using Architectural patterns for Parallel Programming